 It is observed that people who are allergic to pets will be allergic to the pet’s hair as well due to the protein cells that can get transferred from its urine, saliva, or blood.
 Thus, if there is a pet in the area, chances are that there may be allergens in there-be it a room, the air and on the furniture.

 Can you be allergic to dogs and not cats?

 Yes, it can be possible that you are not allergic to cats despite being super un-tolerant of dogs.

-That is the reason why you may not be allergic to cats.
+That is the reason why you may not be allergic to cats, but are allergic to dogs.
 But if you are allergic to furs, then that will not be true.

 To check If you are allergic to pets, make sure you look out for the following symptoms.
 These symptoms include;

 - Rash in the throat, face and neck